 by Johan Jongkind

-In the 1860s, Jongkind met the young Claude Monet in Normandy and who was fascinated by Jongkind’s ability to catch fleeting variations in the weather in his watercolours.
+In the 1860s, Jongkind met the young Claude Monet in Normandy and who was fascinated by Jongkind’s ability to catch fleeting variations in the weather in his watercolors.
 Monet later said of Jongkind:

 “He was the one who really trained my eye…”

 Johan Barthold Jongkind (1819 – 1891) was a Dutch painter who painted marine landscapes in a free manner and is regarded as a forerunner of Impressionism.
-His most frequent subject was the marine landscape, and many of his works depict the Seine, particularly the area near Notre-Dame Cathedral.
-He painted watercolours out-of-doors and used them as sketches for oil paintings made in his studio.
-Energetic brushwork and sharp contrasts characterise his paintings.
+His most frequent subject was the maritime landscape, and many of his works depict the Seine, particularly the area near Notre-Dame Cathedral.
+He painted watercolors out-of-doors and used them as sketches for oil paintings made in his studio.
+Energetic brushwork and sharp contrasts characterize his paintings.
 Like the 17th-century Dutch landscape painters, he typically composed his landscapes with a low horizon, allowing the sky to dominate.

 Notre-Dame de Paris

 Notre-Dame de Paris means “Our Lady of Paris” and is also known as Notre-Dame Cathedral or simply Notre-Dame.
 It is a medieval Catholic cathedral on the Île de la Cité in Paris, France.
 The cathedral is one of the finest examples of French Gothic architecture.
 The innovative use of the rib vault and the flying buttress, the enormous and colorful rose windows, and the naturalism and abundance of its sculptural decoration all set it apart from earlier Romanesque architecture.